tobolkac/LolCatLoader/README.md

 # LolCatLoader
-Simple app that loaded lol cats from flicker
+Simple app that loads lol cats from flickr and displays them to the user when they touch the screen